opensciencegrid/xcache/explanation.md

 `doStashCpSingle` attempts to run `xrdcp` from the local cache, keeping track of start and end time.
 If this pull is not successful, a second `xrdcp` from local is attempted.
 Should that pull fail, STASHCP fails over to pulling from the trunk, and failover information is updated.
 The last pull, directly from the trunk, is given a 10x longer timeout period.
 If no pull is successful, failure information is updated.
 However, if any pull is successful, the usual information variables are updated.

 #### doStashCpDirectory
-Like [doStashCpSingle](#dostashcpsingle), this function can take two arguments - the first is the directory to be downloaded, and the second is a flag to let the function know if it should update information.
+Like [`doStashCpSingle`](#dostashcpsingle), this function can take two arguments - the first is the directory to be downloaded, and the second is a flag to let the function know if it should update information.
 Information should not be updated if the directory being currently downloaded is a subdirectory of a larger directory being downloaded.

 `doStashCpDirectory` iterates through the contents of the input directory.
 If an item is a file, `doStashCpSingle` is called on the item.
 If the item is a directory, and the recursive flag `-r` has been set, then the appropriate directory is created and `doStashCpDirectory` is called on the item recursively.
 The time it takes to iterate and download all of the contents is recorded and, if appropriate, updated to the information variables.